eduardobarona/calculator/README.md

-# Calculadora Funcional con Dark Mode y Light Mode
+# Functional Calculator with Dark Mode and Light Mode

-¡Bienvenido al proyecto de la Calculadora Funcional de Eduardo Barona!
+Welcome to the Functional Calculator project by Eduardo Barona!

-## Descripción
+## Description

-Este proyecto es una calculadora funcional diseñada para practicar habilidades en HTML, CSS y JavaScript.
-La calculadora tiene la capacidad de cambiar entre modos de color (Dark Mode y Light Mode) mediante un interruptor.
+This project is a functional calculator designed to practice skills in HTML, CSS, and JavaScript.
+The calculator has the ability to switch between color modes (Dark Mode and Light Mode) using a toggle switch.

-## Funcionalidades
+## Features

-- Realiza operaciones básicas de suma, resta, multiplicación y división.
+- Performs basic operations such as addition, subtraction, multiplication, and division.
-- Cambia entre Dark Mode y Light Mode para personalizar la apariencia.
+- Switch between Dark Mode and Light Mode to customize the appearance.

-## Tecnologías Utilizadas
+## Technologies Used

 - HTML
 - CSS
 - JavaScript

-## Instrucciones de Uso
+## Usage Instructions

-1. Clona el repositorio a tu máquina local.
+1. Clone the repository to your local machine.
-2. Abre el archivo `index.html` en tu navegador web.
+2. Open the `index.html` file in your web browser.
-3. ¡Disfruta de la calculadora funcional!
+3. Enjoy the functional calculator!
-4. También puedes verlo desde aquí: https://calculator-edubarona.netlify.app/
+4. You can also view it here: [Calculator Demo](https://calculator-edubarona.netlify.app/)

-## Personalización
+## Customization

-Siéntete libre de personalizar y mejorar este proyecto.
-Puedes agregar nuevas funciones, mejorar el diseño o ajustar el código según tus preferencias.
+Feel free to customize and enhance this project.
+You can add new features, improve the design, or adjust the code to fit your preferences.

-## Autor
+## Author

 - Eduardo Barona

-## Contribuciones
+## Contributions

-¡Las contribuciones son bienvenidas!
-Si encuentras algún error o tienes ideas para mejorar la calculadora, no dudes en abrir un problema o enviar una solicitud de extracción.
+Contributions are welcome!
+If you find any issues or have ideas to improve the calculator, feel free to open an issue or submit a pull request.